Rob Stafsholt

-Robert R. Stafsholt is an American politician.
-A Republican, he has been a member of the Wisconsin State Senate for the 10th district since 2021.
-He was previously a member of the Wisconsin State Assembly from the 29th assembly district for two terms.
+Robert Richard Stafsholt (born November 1975) is an American farmer, businessman, and Republican politician from St. Croix County, Wisconsin.
+He is a member of the Wisconsin Senate, representing Wisconsin's 10th Senate district since 2021.
+He previously served two terms in the Wisconsin State Assembly, representing the 29th Assembly district from 2017 to 2021.

-Early life, education, and career before politics
+Early life and career

 Stafsholt graduated from New Richmond High School in 1994.
 He attended the University of Wisconsin–Eau Claire and University of Wisconsin–River Falls.

-Stafsholt comes from a farming family, and managed the family farm; he previously ran his family's food manufacturing business, worked as a mortgage loan originator, and owned several rental units.
+Stafsholt comes from a farming family and managed the family farm; he also ran his family's food manufacturing business, worked as a mortgage loan originator, and owned several rental units.

 Political career

+State Assembly

-In 2016, after incumbent Wisconsin State Assembly Representative John Murtha declared that he would not seek re-election to a sixth term, Stafsholt filed to run for the 29th district seat.
+In 2016, after incumbent state representative John Murtha declared that he would not seek re-election to a sixth term, Stafsholt filed to run for the 29th district seat.
 Stafsholt won the Republican primary, and defeated Democrat Scottie Ard in the 2016 general election.
 He was re-elected in 2018.
 In 2020, Stafsholt ran for Wisconsin State Senate from the 10th Senate district, defeating Cherlie Link of Somerset in the Republican primary and incumbent Democratic state senator Patty Schachtner in the general election.

 In the state Assembly, Stafsholt sponsored legislation to eliminate state protections for wetlands and air quality and to prohibit state and local government from using the power of eminent domain to create or extend bike trails, recreational trails, and sidewalks.
 Stafsholt authored legislation in 2019 that eliminated Wisconsin's minimum hunting age.
 In 2021, Stafsholt and other Republican state legislators demanded that the Wisconsin Department of Natural Resources implement immediately a wolf hunt season before the wolf could potentially be re-added to the federal Endangered Species List.

+State Senate

 During his 2020 campaign for state Senate, Stafsholt criticized public-health orders issued by Governor Tony Evers to prevent the spread of COVID-19 during the pandemic, calling the orders "unlawful government overreach."
 In 2021, Stafsholt proposed legislation to prevent the University of Wisconsin System and Wisconsin Technical College System from requiring on-campus students to be vaccinated or regularly tested against COVID-19 in order to access campus buildings.

-He is a member of the American Farm Bureau Federation, the National Rifle Association, the U.S. Sportsmen's Alliance, and Safari Club International; he is a former member of the Wisconsin Bear Hunters' Association and the Wisconsin Association of Mortgage Brokers.
+He is a member of the American Farm Bureau Federation, the National Rifle Association of America, the U.S. Sportsmen's Alliance, and Safari Club International; he is a former member of the Wisconsin Bear Hunters' Association and the Wisconsin Association of Mortgage Brokers.